Skip to content

 Loss & Training

-Stage I: \(\mathcal{L}_I = \mathcal{L}_{pred} + \lambda \mathcal{L}_{align}\), jointly optimizing alignment and prediction.
-Stage II: \(\mathcal{L}_{pred}\) only, targeting answer accuracy.
-Training uses the AdamW optimizer with lr = 2e-5; Stage I trains for 1 epoch and Stage II for 2 epochs.
-Inference uses a static termination strategy with a fixed token budget rather than dynamic termination, as dynamic termination is unstable over continuous latent representations.
+Stage I: \(\mathcal{L}_I = \mathcal{L}_{pred} + \lambda \mathcal{L}_{align}\), optimizing both alignment and prediction.
+Stage II: Only \(\mathcal{L}_{pred}\), aiming purely for answer accuracy.
+Training uses the AdamW optimizer with lr=2e-5, Stage I for 1 epoch, and Stage II for 2 epochs.
+Inference utilizes a static termination strategy with a fixed token budget (rather than dynamic termination) as dynamic termination is unstable with continuous latent representations.

 Key Experimental Results